aloicerains/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 * 2-add_dnodeint.c: Function adds a new node at the beginning of a dlistint_t list
 * 3-add_dnodeint_end.c: Function adds new node at the end of the dlistint_t
 * 4-free_dlistint.c: Function free the nodes in the linked list
+* 5-get_dnodeint.c: Function gets nodes at a given index